 12. Yas | 463 feet

-Yas is known best for its seamless and rather unusual design — one that’s a little different to most superyachts out there.
+Yas is known best for its seamless and rather unusual design — one that’s a little different from most superyachts out there.
 The owner of Yas wanted a yacht that lived up to his own heritage; one with a backbone reminiscent of the navy and with abstract lines throughout.

 He chose an existing boat in Abu Dhabi, which was deconstructed within the region before being shipped off and renovated into the wonder that it is today.
 The Yas yacht was originally a Dutch navy frigate, which you’d never guess from strolling around onboard today.